Our Sunday Worship

 What unites Anglicans more than anything else is their common worship.
 At All Saints, our Sunday worship is a gathering of broken people intent on ascribing worth to God: Father, Son, and Holy Spirit.
 Guided by our liturgy and common prayer, we journey together through the hearing of God's Word to the culminating act of the Eucharist (Communion) when Christ reveals himself to us in the breaking of bread.
 To learn more about liturgical worship, see "What Is Liturgy?" below.

-Due to the coronavirus pandemic, we are now regathering on Sundays for said Morning Prayer services (no Eucharist) at 8:30, 9:45, and 11:00 am.
+Due to the coronavirus pandemic, we are now regathering on Sundays for Morning Prayer services (no Eucharist) at 9:00 and 10:30 am.
 Please review the latest of our regathering guidelines here.

 New to Anglican Worship?